danielcgilibert/blog-template/README.md

 <img src="public/project.png" alt="Screenshot" />

 <hr/>

 <h3 align="center">
-  ⭐Leave a star if you like this project!⭐️
+ ⭐ Leave a star if you like this project! ⭐️
 </h3>

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdanielcgilibert%2Fblog-template)